ted00789/SimplifAI_2.0/src/content/blog/ai-receptionist-for-car-detailing-companies.md

 In reality, buyers choose based on **speed and availability**.

-Research from *Harvard Business Review* shows that responding faster to inbound inquiries dramatically increases conversion rates ([HBR](https://hbr.org/2018/07/the-short-life-of-online-sales-leads)).
+Research from *Harvard Business Review* shows that responding quickly to inbound leads dramatically increases conversion rates ([HBR](https://hbr.org/2011/03/the-short-life-of-online-sales-leads)).

 For car detailing, the decision process usually looks like this: